Placing manufactured goods on the EU market from 1 January 2021

 If you're required to, you need to appoint an authorised representative or responsible person based in the EU, EEA or Northern Ireland.

-From 16 July 2021, you will need to appoint an authorised representative based in the EU or EEA if you sell goods without using an importer or fulfilment service provider.
-For example if you sell online and ship directly to the end user.
+From 16 July 2021, you will need to appoint an authorised representative based in the EU, EEA or Northern Ireland if you sell certain goods without using an importer or fulfilment service provider, for example if you sell online and ship directly to the end user.

 You are responsible for: